ArtifactDB/dolomite-base/README.md

 Developers can also _customize_ this framework for specific applications, most typically to save bespoke metadata in the JSON file.
 The JSON file can then be indexed by systems like MongoDB and Elasticsearch to provide search capabilities.
 Check out the [applications guide](https://bioconductor.org/packages/release/bioc/vignettes/alabaster.base/inst/doc/applications.html) for more details.

-## Links

-The [**BiocObjectSchemas**](https://github.com/ArtifactDB/BiocObjectSchemas) repository contains schema definitions for many Bioconductor objects.

-For use in an R installation, all schemas are packaged in the [**alabaster.schemas**](https://github.com/ArtifactDB/alabaster.schemas) R package.

-A [Docker image](https://github.com/ArtifactDB/alabaster-docker/pkgs/container/alabaster-docker%2Fbuilder) is available, containing several pre-installed **alabaster** packages.